Great Tenasserim River: Hydroelectric power

 In 2009, an announcement was made that the Burmese authorities had begun surveying the river for a potential hydroelectric power project along the river, which would generate electricity to be exported to Thailand and Singapore.
 The first survey of the river for a hydroelectric project was conducted in 2007 by the KNU.
 The state-run New Light of Myanmar newspaper claimed that a signing ceremony for the Tenasserim Hydropower Project was held on October 9, 2008, between the Burmese Ministry of Electric Power No. 1, the Italian-Thai Development Public Co.
 Ltd., of Thailand and Singapore's Wind Fall Energy Services Ltd. The Burmese military and Thai officials took water levels in December 2008.
-A Thai expert has been hired to take water level measurements of the river in different areas in different seasons to assess the best location for a dam.
-Two possible sites have since been identified for a dam which is expected to generate 600 Mega Watts.
+A Thai expert had been hired to take water level measurements of the river in different areas in different seasons to assess the best location for a dam.
+Two possible sites have since been identified for a dam which is expected to generate 600 MW.
 The first is located in the upper river in the village of Ler Pa Doh, and the second is located in the lower river course near Muro, about three hours apart down the river by boat.